Fish illustrations by Duane Raver/USFWS

 Common Names: German carp, European carp, mud bass, buglemouth bass.

 Identification: Largest member of the minnow family.
 Thick bodied, with a brassy sheen, humped back, very large scales, large lips, barbles extending from lips, and spines on the front of dorsal and anal fins.
 Commonly attain 15 to 20 lbs.

-Best Fishing: Lakes: Western Branch, Claytor and Prince.
-Rivers: Rappahannock, Pamunkey, Chickahominy, Potomac, Shenandoah and James and Kerr Reservoir.
+Best Fishing: Lakes: Western Branch, Claytor and Prince and Kerr Reservoir and Waller Mill Reservoir.
+Rivers: Rappahannock, Pamunkey, Chickahominy, Potomac, Shenandoah and James.

 Fishing Techniques: Common carp have acute senses of hearing, smell and taste, and are very skittish in clear water.
 They will bite in hot summer when other fish are not very active, but are a challenge to catch on hook and line.
 Carp often go on feeding sprees after a rain.
 Sometimes it pays to chum an area with kernel corn, oatmeal, cooked vegetables or similar materials.
 Baits include bread dough balls, canned corn or peas, marshmallows, cheese mixed with cotton to keep it on the hook, and worms.
 Baits must lie on unobstructed bottom.
 Tackle is usually a spinning, spincasting or casting rod at least 6 feet long with plenty of backbone; reels should be fitted with at least 100 yds. of 12 to 30 lb. test line.
 Hooks from #2 down to #10 are favored, and a sliding sinker should be used because of the carp’s wariness.

 Common Names: Billy gar, billfish, garfish, garpike.